d-bl/MAE-gf/docs/variants.md

 ### Other changes
 ![p-bias-3]
 More variants can be made by making connections at the corners, indicated in purple, like the rose-ground.
-And there is also the other stitches to play with.
+And there are also the other stitches to play with.
 <p style="clear: both"></p>

 [p-bias-2]: ../images/variants/g-bias-2.png?align=left "bias variant 1"